 Whether you are running a small, large, informal or formal project, you want to start it off right with an informative project kickoff meeting.
 However, you can’t have a worthwhile project kickoff meeting unless you’ve done the necessary project planning first.

 To make sure your project has the tools it needs to succeed, see our tips and resources on project planning before you host a project kickoff meeting.
 This is part of project planning.
-A solid project plan ensures that you’ll have all your ducks in a row before you gather everyone together for a meeting.
+A solid project plan ensures that you’ll have all your ducks in a row before you gather everyone together for a project meeting.

 If you’re not a certified project manager, don’t worry.
 You can still learn a lot by studying the steps professional project managers take to execute a successful project.
 This PM project kickoff checklist can provide you with a roadmap of what you may need to include in your project kickoff meeting agenda.